La Jolla Playhouse: History

 La Jolla Playhouse was founded in 1947 by Gregory Peck, Dorothy McGuire, and Mel Ferrer.
 In 1983, it was revived under the leadership of Des McAnuff.
-Since then, the Playhouse's repertoire has included 120 world premieres, thirty-two West Coast premieres, and eight American premieres, and has won more than three hundred honors, including the 1993 Tony Award as America's Outstanding Regional Theatre.
+Since then, the Playhouse's repertoire has included 132 world premieres, thirty-two West Coast premieres, and eight American premieres, and has won more than three hundred honors, including the 1993 Tony Award as America's Outstanding Regional Theatre.
 It is supported, in part, by grants from the National Endowment for the Arts, the California Arts Council, the City of San Diego, and the County of San Diego.
 It was announced on April 10, 2007, that Christopher Ashley would succeed McAnuff as artistic director.
+On November 18, 2025, Jessica Stone was announced as the new artistic director, taking over for Christopher Ashley.

 Among the 37 productions that originated at the Playhouse before finding success on Broadway are The Who's Tommy, Come from Away, Thoroughly Modern Millie, Big River, Matthew Broderick's revival of How to Succeed in Business Without Really Trying, Freaky Friday, Bonnie and Clyde, the Pulitzer Prize-winning I Am My Own Wife, 700 Sundays, Jersey Boys, Memphis, Peter and the Starcatcher, SUMMER: The Donna Summer Musical, The Outsiders and Redwood with Idina Menzel which opened on Broadway in 2025.